orafasb/orafasb/README.md

 ### Hi there!
 Welcome to my profile! 👋

 - 🌎 I'm from Curitiba/Brazil, but world is my home!
-- 💜 I love to build computers and especially play games.
-I take photos and create beautiful solutions for the web.
+- 💜 I love to build computers and especially play pc games.
+I take unique photos and create beautiful solutions for the web.
-- 💻 Languages: HTML, CSS, JavaScript, Node.js, React, Python, Java and looking forward to learn even more!
+- 💻 Languages I love: JavaScript, Node, React, Vue, Python and looking forward to learn even more!
-- 🚀 Tools: Visual Studio Code, GitHub, Pycharm, Photoshop, Eclipse, Insomnia.
+- 🚀 Tools: Visual Studio Code, GitHub, Pycharm, Photoshop, Insomnia and more.
 - 🎓 Academic: 💻 Postgraduate Front-End Developer/ 🤖 Technology in System Analysis and Development /📸 Technology in Photography / ✈️ Airplane Private Pilot